Extending Conventional LiDAR Metrics to Better Evaluate Advanced Sensor Systems

 By Blair LaCorte, Luis Dussan, Allan Steinhardt, and Barry Behnken

 First generation LiDAR sensors passively search a scene and detect objects using background patterns that are fixed in both time (no ability to enhance with a faster revisit) and in space (no ability to apply extra resolution to high interest areas like the road surface or pedestrians).
-A new class of advanced solid-state LiDAR sensors enable intelligent information capture that expands their capabilities – moving from “passive search” or detection of objects to “active search,” and in many cases, to the actual acquisition of classification attributes of objects in real time.
+A new class of solid-state, high-performance, active LiDAR sensors enable intelligent information capture that expands their capabilities — moving from “passive search” or detection of objects, to “active search,” and in many cases, to the actual acquisition of classification attributes of objects in real time.

-Because early generation LiDARs use fixed raster scans, the industry adopted very simplistic performance metrics that don’t capture all the nuances of the sensor requirements needed to enable AVs.
-In response, many industry leaders, including AEye, are proposing the consideration of three new corresponding metrics for extending LiDAR evaluation.
-Specifically: extending the metric of frame rate to include object revisit rate; extending the metric of resolution to capture instantaneous resolution; and extending detection range to reflect the more critically important object classification range.
+Because early generation LiDARs use passive fixed raster scans, the industry adopted very simplistic performance metrics that don’t capture all the nuances of the sensor requirements needed to enable AVs.
+In response, AEye is proposing the consideration of four new corresponding metrics for extending LiDAR evaluation.
+Specifically: extending the metric of frame rate to include object revisit rate; extending the metric of resolution to capture instantaneous resolution; extending points per second to signify the overall more useful quality returns per second; and extending detection range to reflect the more critically important object classification range.